Deciding to quit drinking alcohol

 - Living an alcohol-free life

-These tips will help you control your drinking:
+To help you control your drinking:

 - Stay away from people you normally drink with or places where you would drink.